Psychtoolbox-3/psychtoolbox-3.github.com/platform-differences.markdown

 scripts.

 {% highlight matlab %}
-% Add this at top of new scripts for maximum portability due to unified names on all systems KbName('UnifyKeyNames');
+% Add this at top of new scripts for maximum portability
+% It unifies the names for keyboard keys across systems KbName('UnifyKeyNames');
 {% endhighlight %}